Sue Dibny: Death

-The 2004 DC murder mystery Identity Crisis begins with Sue's death at the hands of Jean Loring while she was expecting a child.
+The 2004 event Identity Crisis begins with Sue's death at the hands of Jean Loring while she was expecting a child.
 Attempting to reunite with her husband Ray Palmer, Loring had used his equipment to try to create a threat to the families of other superheroes in an attempt to prompt Ray to come back to her.
-Although Loring hadn't intended for Sue to be seriously hurt, by traveling down the phone line to 'jump' into Sue's brain, she unintentionally caused an aneurysm that killed Sue.
+Although Loring had not intended for Sue to be seriously hurt, by traveling down the phone line to 'jump' into Sue's brain, she unintentionally caused an aneurysm that killed Sue.
 Loring then panicked and severely burned Sue's body to mask the true cause of her death.
 Over the course of the series, it is revealed that in the past Sue was raped by Doctor Light.
-In an attempt to prevent him from harming members of other superheroes' families, Justice League member Zatanna attempted to magically rehabilitate Doctor Light, which accidentally resulted in the villain becoming less intelligent and very incompetent.
-Batman, in fact, wanted another punishment for Dr. Light but his mind was also mindwiped by Zatanna, erasing his memory of his involvement in events.
-Light is the prime suspect until Doctor Mid-Nite and Mr. Terrific carried out an autopsy and confirmed that Sue had not been killed by anything that would constitute Light's standard M.O., with a casual comment Jean made to Ray prompting him to realize the truth, resulting in him sending Jean to Arkham and disappearing from the JLA.
-During a Sinestro Corps War one-shot, Superboy-Prime mentioned that his anger over what happened to Sue Dibny as one of his reasons for his actions during Infinite Crisis, seeing it as further 'proof' of the failures of the new universe, not knowing that he is inadvertently responsible for causing the chain of events that led to her rape and death after he fractured the timeline (Hypertime).
+In an attempt to prevent him from harming members of other superheroes' families, Justice League member Zatanna attempted to magically rehabilitate Light, which accidentally resulted in her damaging Light's brain.
+Light is the prime suspect in Sue's murder until Doctor Mid-Nite and Mister Terrific conduct an autopsy and confirm that he is not responsible.
+A casual comment Jean made to Ray prompted him to realize the truth, resulting in him sending Jean to Arkham Asylum and disappearing from the Justice League.